This Is Why Padding Your Timesheet Is Fraud

 Working time that hasn’t been authorized is another form of time fraud.
 When it comes to your team, consider requiring a manager’s signature on timesheets to streamline timekeeping and prevent employees from working unauthorized hours.

 When it comes to preventing time card fraud, having an updated timesheet approval system is an important part of reducing fraud.
 It’s also a good idea to have clear company policies that your employees have read and signed.
 You may also want to consider having your managers sign off on your employees’ timesheets to verify that they authorized the hours worked.
-Finally, make sure you perform regular audits of your payroll, just to keep everyone honest.
+You should also make sure you perform regular audits of your payroll, just to keep everyone honest.